 While frank deficiencies of the enzymes that break down different carbohydrates are somewhat rare, researchers are now discovering that partial deficiencies could be causing IBS symptoms for some people.[ref]

 Sucrase-isomaltase deficiency is a lack of the enzyme that breaks down the starches and sugars.
-SI deficiency leads to accumulation of unabsorbed carbs in the intestines.
-This leads to a change in the gut microbiome, increased short-chain fatty acids, increased gas, and often diarrhea, abdominal pain and bloating.[ref]
+SI deficiency leads to the accumulation of unabsorbed carbs in the intestines.
+This leads to a change in the gut microbiome, increased short-chain fatty acids, increased gas, and often diarrhea, abdominal pain, and bloating.[ref]

 Lactose is a sugar found in milk and dairy products.
 Most people of European descent have inherited a genetic variant that still allows for the production of lactase as an adult.
 But for people who don't produce lactase as an adult (e.g. most Asians, 10% of Caucasians), drinking milk may aggravate IBS symptoms.

 Most of the serotonin (5-hydroxytryptamine, 5-HT) your body produces is in the intestines.
-It acts both a neurotransmitter and immune system regulator.
+It acts as both a neurotransmitter and an immune system regulator.
 It is the signaling molecule that regulates motility, secretion, and vasodilation.
-When the intestinal tract is stimulated, it produces more serotonin and more serotonin receptors.[ref]
+The stimulation of the intestinal tract produces more serotonin and more serotonin receptors.[ref]

 Your body produces bile acids for digesting fats as well as for getting rid of waste products, such as bilirubin.
 Adults produce between 400 and 800 ml of bile per day.

 Typically, the gallbladder stores bile when you haven't recently eaten.
-Then it is released from the gallbladder into the upper part of the small intestines.
-The bile acids then break up, or emulsify, fats so that they can be easily digested by lipases.[ref]
+When stimulated, the gallbladder releases the bile into the upper part of the small intestines.
+The bile acids then break up or emulsify fats so they can be easily digested by lipases.[ref]

 If too much of the bile acid ends up in the colon, diarrhea will ensue...
 This can be either from too much being produced or from not enough being reabsorbed at the end of the small intestines (at the ileum).